UMass FAQ For Freshmen & Transfers

 What are the important websites I need to know about or bookmark?

-SPIRE Most of your UMass important things will be here (final exam schedule, class schedule, enrolling in classes, viewing housing stuff, making roommate groups, etc…)
+SPIRE Most of your UMass important things will be here, i.e. final exam schedule, class schedule, class enrollment, on-campus housing selection, UCard/Spire ID information, making roommate groups, etc….

-GET Website to view transaction history, UDebit balance, meal swipes left, Dining Dollar balance, etc. Also has an app for your phone called GET.
+GET Website to view transaction history, UDebit balance, meal swipes left, Dining Dollar balance, etc. You can also deposit money into your UDebit balance here.
+There is also a mobile app called GET Mobile.

-UMass Dining Menu for every place on campus, includes the time they’re open, where they are, etc. There’s an app that tells you the busyness of every place plus all the other information called UMass Dining.
+UMass Dining Menu for every place on campus, includes the time they're open, where they are, etc. The mobile app (UMass Dining) also shows how busy an area is via livestream cameras.

-Academic Calendar Tells you the calendar of the academic year.
+Academic Calendar Tells you the academic year calendar.
 Useful for checking what schedule we follow after academic holidays, when breaks are, etc.

 Patient Portal This is where you will put your immunizations and other vaccine information.

-Navigate This is where you will make advising appointments.
+Navigate This is where you will make advising appointments (graduate school, general guidance, honors requirements, major requirements, etc).

 Gradescope Some classes require you to use this to view your grades/submit things/view your feedback on assignments.
 This is used in CS and Math classes to my knowledge, not sure about others.